-In the future, I will also have a classic sci-fi list, including books like 1984, Frankenstein, The Handmaid’s Tale, 20,000 Leagues Under The Sea, and more!
+For a deeper dive into classic sci-fi, check out Essential Classic Science Fiction Books, featuring timeless works like 1984, Frankenstein, The Handmaid’s Tale, 20,000 Leagues Under the Sea, and more!

 Dune by Frank Herbert

-As House Atreides abandons their homeworld and takes command of Arrakis, young Paul Atreides finds himself thrust into a world of political intricacies, ecological challenges, and ancient prophecies.
-Amidst the shifting sands and colossal sandworms, Paul grapples with his hidden powers, prophetic visions, and the harsh desert landscape.
-A work of incredible world-building, Frank Herbert’s masterpiece explores the complex interactions between politics, religion, ecology, technology, and more.
+When House Atreides takes control of Arrakis, young Paul Atreides is thrust into a world of political intrigue, ecological challenges, and ancient prophecies, as he navigates prophetic visions and the unforgiving desert.
+Frank Herbert’s masterpiece offers a profound exploration of the intricate interplay between politics, religion, ecology, and technology.

 Read more about the Dune series here!